primer/react/docs/content/Datepicker.md

 ## Component props

-Native `<input>` attributes are forwarded to the underlying React `input` component and are not listed below.

 | Name                  | Type                                 |     Default      | Description                                                                                                                                                |
 | :-------------------- | :----------------------------------- | :--------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | anchoredOverlayProps  | Object                               |    undefined     | Optional.
 Additional properties passed to the overlay                                                                                                      |